-The Company may, from time to time, issue shares to employee and third parties as consideration for goods and/or services provided to the consolidated entity by those parties.
+The Company may, from time to time, issue shares to employees and third parties as consideration for goods and/or services provided to the consolidated entity by those parties.
 All such transactions are settled in equity and vest immediately, unless otherwise stated.
+No such shares were issued in the year ended 31 December 2017.